 We understand that occasionally children will behave inappropriately.
-When children display unsafe behaviour, we use Restorative Approaches and Natural Consequences to support them in managing their behaviour in a positive way.
+When children display unsafe behaviour, we use restorative approaches and Halling's Behaviour Ladder to support them in managing their behaviour in a positive way.
 Additionally, we use Halling's Reflective Toolkit to promote and support positive behaviour for learning.